 What makes it unique from other senbei?

-Eisendou’s commitment to only using fresh and organic ingredients and the unique decision to use potato flour makes them unique from other more typical senbei.
-Asaichi Senbei Kanmi is Eisendou’s best-selling variety, alongside their Ishiru Senbei, which are made with local Noto Ishiru fish sauce.
-For those seeking one of the most memorable iterations of this classic snack, Eisendou is the place to go.
+Eisendo’s commitment to only using fresh and organic ingredients and the unique decision to use potato flour makes them unique from other more typical senbei.
+Asaichi Senbei Kanmi is Eisendo’s best-selling variety, alongside their Ishiru Senbei, which are made with local Noto Ishiru fish sauce.
+For those seeking one of the most memorable iterations of this classic snack, Eisendo is the place to go.

-How was Eisendou affected by the earthquake, and how are they recovering?
+How was Eisendo affected by the earthquake, and how are they recovering?

 Unfortunately, on January 1st of this year, Ishikawa Prefecture suffered a massive and terrible earthquake.
 The natural disaster, categorized as a magnitude 7.6 earthquake, destroyed countless buildings, homes, and roads throughout many towns within Ishikawa Prefecture.
 The quake occurred northeast of Suzu, a town on the Noto Peninsula.